NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Submission_Walkthrough.md

 ## Uploading the Case Submission File

-The file detailed above can be uploaded using the Data Submission Portal and the API as described below:
+The file detailed above can be uploaded using the GDC Data Submission Portal and the GDC API as described below:

-### Upload - Data Submission Portal
+### Upload Using the GDC Data Submission Portal

 An example of a `case` upload is detailed below.
 The [GDC Data Submission Portal](https://gdc.cancer.gov/submit-data/gdc-data-submission-portal) is equipped with a wizard window to facilitate the upload and validation of entities.